20 Amazing Games for 7-10-year-olds with ADHD/ADD and Dyslexia!

 It’s the same concept.
 It’s just on paper.

-My 13 year old started playing this game when he was nine.
+My 13-year-old started playing this game when he was nine.

 He thought it was super fun to see how crazy the stories turned out in the end, so he purposely misunderstood sometimes to get a laugh out of everyone.